notein/notein/README.md

 NoteIn enables federated note-taking and sharing.
-Federation is done using the [ActivityPub](https://activitypub.rocks/) protocol, which is used by Mastodon, PeerTube], and more.
+Federation is done using the [ActivityPub](https://activitypub.rocks/) protocol, which is used by Mastodon, PeerTube, and more.
 Through ActivityPub NoteIn can interact with these platforms, as well as other instances of NoteIn.

 **_Please note this is alpha software, not recommended for production use, and federation is not supported yet._**